jcaip/jcaip.github.io/_posts/2018-05-05-Generative-Models.md

 tags: [machine-learning, theory]
 published: True
 ---

+I'm going to be doing a series of blog posts about generative models, and how one can use them to tackle semi-supervised learning problems.
+In this post I'm going to give a general overview of several different generative models.

 Generatives models can be used for super-resolution, colorization, simulation and planning.

 They can be thought of a form of **unusupervised learning** or density estimation.